Functional Movement Screen

 What is a Functional Movement Screen?

-Although it is a given that a health professional must administer this screen test, anyone can be asked to take a test, whether that’s a high-performing athlete or an active older adult.
-Should your client be wary of taking such tests, you may tell them that it’s as simple as checking if joints are moving smoothly and adequately, like how a person evaluates a toy robot's moving parts.
-Moreover, the test should only take 20 minutes, so they’ll be finished in no time.
+Although it is a given that a health professional must administer this screen test, anyone can be asked to take a test, whether that's a high-performing athlete or an active older adult.
+Should your client be wary of taking such tests, you may tell them it's as simple as checking if joints are moving smoothly and adequately.
+Moreover, functional movement screenings should only take 20 minutes, so they'll be finished in no time.

 At the end of a test, a health practitioner may use this document as a basis for: